-I began working in Hollywood at age 23 in the music publishing world for ATV Music (publishers of the Beatles, The Pretenders, Little Richard and more), and for managers Ned Shankman & Ron De Blasio (X, David Foster, Barry White) which opened the doors to work as an independent music supervisor & coordinator for film.
-Working on over 30+ film projects, coordinating music scores and licensing songs, and making soundtrack albums.
-I was fortunate to work on big productions, Academy award winning films and small independent projects, offering a wide scope of variety and experience.
+My journey began in the music publishing world for ATV Music (publishers of the Beatles, The Pretenders, Little Richard, Cliffie Stone), and then for managers Ned Shankman & Ron De Blasio (X, David Foster, Barry White) which opened the doors to work under the guiding hands of Budd Carr, a music supervisor.
+Working on over 30+ film projects, coordinating music scores and licensing songs, and producing soundtrack albums, I was fortunate to work on big productions, Academy award winning films and small independent projects, offering a wide scope of variety and experience.

-My first design company ‘Earth Works’ was started in 1995, providing clients such as Ralph Lauren with handwoven hemp blankets from Nepal, or shawls made from “cruelty free silks” from Tibet and furnishing an upswing of boutique hotels nationwide with a vision of a sustainable future for green-focused soft goods.
+My first design company Earth Works was started in 1995 as a retail store and wholesale business, providing clients such as Ralph Lauren with handwoven hemp blankets from Nepal, or shawls made from “cruelty free silks” from Tibet and furnishing an upswing of boutique hotels nationwide with a vision of a sustainable future for eco-focused soft goods.

 While at a trade show in Atlanta, I met my future business partners Robin & Jeff Janson of Urban Evolutions – a salvage and architectural elements company specializing in recycled furniture and accessories.
 We created the recycling company Vy&Elle – focusing on second generation products such as bags and accessories made from recycled vinyl billboards.
 The product reached over 2000 stores around the world, as well as offering companies the opportunity to up-cycle their waste into promotional or retail products (Coca Cola, Toyota, Sundance Film Festival, National Geographic, Austin City Limits) for special events and marketing opportunities.
 During this project we recycled over 800 tons of vinyl billboard into second generation products.